FullSwingGolf/lm-connect-sdk-ios/Documentation/Reference/protocols/LMShot.md

 var deviceId: String
 ```

-The device identifier the shot origintated from
+The device identifier the shot originated from

 ### `timeStamp`